Smoke reported rising from Norfolk manhole cover

 NORFOLK, Va.
 (WVEC) -- Power crews are on scene following an apparent electrical issue that may have caused a fire inside a Norfolk manhole.

-Norfolk Fire responded to the 100 block of Tazewell Street shortly before 9:30 a.m. after getting a call of smoke rising from a manhole cover.
+Norfolk Fire responded to the 100 block of Tazewell Street shortly before 9:30 a.m. after a construction worker who noticed smoke coming from a manhole cover called 911.

-Businesses and residences in that block are currently without power as crews work to fix the issue.
-Granby Street between Market and Brook are also shut down, with restricted pedestrian and vehicle traffic in the area.
+Fire and rescue crews investigated the area and requested assistance from Virginia Dominion Power.

+Julian Williamson with Norfolk Fire says crews have restricted pedestrian and vehicle traffic on Granby Street between Market Street and Brooke Avenue.
+The 100 block of Tazewell is closed to all traffic.

 My apartment manager tells me a fire in a manhole is causing this mess @ Granby/Tazewell in Norfolk. @13NewsNow pic.twitter.com/9xQgeZyj2W— Stephen A. Ostrosky (@producer_steve) January 11, 2017